DomenickD/DataScience-IEX-USF/README.md

-# This is the Offical Repository for the IEX-USF Internship proogram
+# This is the Offical Repository for the IEX-USF Internship program

 **Contents**: